chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 ## CNN
-The CNN model is implemented using the BasicBlock definition from torchvision in [torchvision](https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py#L59).
+The CNN model is implemented using the BasicBlock definition from [torchvision](https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py#L59).

 Training can be performed with different configurations as shown below: